Low-frequency radio observations of recurrent nova RS Ophiuchi with MeerKAT and LOFAR: Discussion

-For the assumed ejecta mass, the kinetic energy of the nova ejecta is determined by the initial velocity of $4700~\rm{km~s^{-1}}$ at early times on day $2$ as $2.5~\cdot 10^{44}~\rm{erg}$.
+For the assumed ejecta mass, the kinetic energy of the nova ejecta is determined by the initial velocity of $4700~\rm{km~s^{-1}}$ on day $2$ as $2.5~\cdot 10^{44}~\rm{erg}$.
 The velocity of the ejecta was determined using H$\alpha$ emission line profiles \citep{munari2022radio}.
-Using the input parameters:$p=2.2$, $V_{\rm wind} = 20~{\rm km~s^{-1}}$, $d=2.68~{\rm kpc}$, the model produces synchrotron emission that agrees with the data during the rise of the radio light curve.
-The model does not predict the early emission, < $4$ day and the peak, and the decay phase of the light curve (see Figure \ref{fig:rs_oph_modelling}).

-The model produces a mass-loss rate of $\approx 5 \cdot 10^{-8}~{\rm M_\odot~yr^{-1}}$ from the red giant companion when assuming an equipartition energy in accelerated particles and amplified magnetic fields such that $\epsilon_e$ = $\epsilon_B$ = $0.001$.
-The mass-loss rate of the red-giant wind is estimated using the fit of the radio luminosity during the rise of the radio light curve. \cite{booth2016modelling} estimated a mass-loss rate of $5 \cdot 10^{-7} \; {\rm M_\odot} {\rm yr}^{-1}$ in order to produce an ionization structure that is consistent with observations.
-A similar wind mass loss rate is predicted by \cite{diesing2022evidence}.
+Furthermore, equipartition energy in accelerated particles and amplified magnetic fields is assumed such that $\epsilon_e$ = $\epsilon_B$ = $0.001$ is assumed.
+Lowering the values of the microphysical parameters would increase the observed flux density but these values are already on the low end (for more details see \cite{nyamai2021radio}) and therefore we choose not to vary them here.
+The mass-loss rate of the red-giant wind is estimated using the fit of the radio luminosity during the rise of the radio light curve.